ShubhPathania/Bike-Sharing-Demand-Prediction/README.md

 # Bike Sharing Demand Prediction
 ![29c9632c4ab7640fa4f54e016b22ed85](https://github.com/itsroshan137/Horizontal-Swiper/assets/149718190/0fc2fe1a-aaf6-4171-aa77-b97091d6e409)

-# Introduction:
+# Introduction
 This project focuses on predicting bike rental demand in Seoul, South Korea, using machine learning techniques.
 By accurately forecasting demand, the project aims to optimize resource allocation and service availability, ultimately enhancing user experience and increasing profitability for the bike rental service.

-# Problem Statement:
+# Problem Statement
 The goal of this project is to develop a robust regression model to predict the number of bike rentals at specific times, considering various influencing factors such as weather conditions, time of day, seasonality and holidays.
 Accurate demand predictions will enable better planning and management of the bike-sharing system, ensuring bikes are available when and where they are needed most.

 # 📝 Project Highlights